 Like any other big task that carries a lot of responsibility, building a successful software development team may seem daunting at first.
 Where do you start?
-How do you know who you need and where to look for them?
+How do you know who you need – Python developer or QA?
+Or not Python?
+And where to look for them?
 First things first: write down what business task the team supposed to solve.
-Front-end or back-end development?
+Frontend or backend development?
 What is the team’s role?
 As soon as you have that clear, start shaping the team.

 Just so you have an idea of how this process unfolds, here are a couple of examples from our own experience.

 If our task is to finish or fix a project started by someone else, first we need to examine the existing code and understand the complexity of any potential changes.
 For cases like these, all we need at the start is to involve a back-end developer and a front-end developer.

 If you need to make test cases, then you’ll have to call for a QA to backup the project.
 Meanwhile, if you’re working with a project from scratch, usually two back-end and one front-end developer, one QA, and one project manager should be enough.

 Done putting together the team?
 The next step is to define the team’s objectives and/or results, as the goals and tasks should be transparent and clear to everyone.
 You can do it based on business goals, and adapt all the processes within the team.